wp-plugins/standout-css3-buttons/readme.txt

 == Changelog ==

+= 0.2.2 =
+- some minor code optimizations
+- verified compatibility with 3.9

 = 0.2.1 =
 - OK, I am going to stop playing with the plugin now.
 Version check rolled back (again)